|

 - Several properties are used to handle the different worksheets:

-| | CurrentWorksheet | The CurrentWorksheet property is used to get and change the current worksheet in a Spreadsheet control. | MultiWorksheet | The MultiWorksheet property is used to: - Find out whether a Spreadsheet control manages several worksheets.
+| | CurrentWorksheet | The CurrentWorksheet property gets and sets the current worksheet in a Spreadsheet control. | MultiWorksheet | The MultiWorksheet property is used to: - Find out whether a Spreadsheet control manages several worksheets.

 - Change the worksheet management mode of a Spreadsheet control.